Glossary of Chinese Yijing terms

 辟卦

-'Sovereign hexagrams' – A sequence of 12 hexagrams
+'Sovereign hexagrams' – A sequence of twelve hexagrams

-that show the waning and waxing of yang and yin, correlating with the 12
+that show the waning and waxing of yang and yin, correlating with the twelve

 months and lunar phases.
 See also XIAOXIGUA.